Motels4Now

 Yet, about 170 people sign up for the M4N waitlist every ninety days, and we have at least fifty residents with housing vouchers in hand but nowhere to use them due to the acute lack of affordable housing in our area, and in particular, the growing need for permanent supportive housing units.
 As a result of this cascading backlog, more tents are springing up around South Bend again as people wait to enter M4N and then must wait months more for permanent housing.

-Our first goal is to transition Motels4Now into a permanent low-barrier intake center, building a facility specifically designed for this purpose and offering dignified accommodations.
+Our goal is to transition Motels4Now into a permanent low-barrier intake center, building a facility specifically designed for this purpose and offering dignified accommodations.
 Our preliminary design, developed by Kil Architecture, calls for thirty-eight double-occupancy rooms with an additional four ADA single rooms.
 We have been awarded a $2.5 million grant from the Department of Mental Health and Addiction toward capital costs for the New Day Intake Center.
 In addition, the City of South Bend has committed $4 million toward capital costs and $500,000 in annual operating costs for this new low-barrier facility.